BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Optical Data Acquisition

 During the survey, the orientation of the stereo pair was modified to better suit the image overlap and the visible information inside the field of view of the cameras.
-The extrinsic calibration was performed offline after the missions were completed. \tabref{tab:image_overlap} shows the percentage overlap and angle between the stereo pair for each day of the survey.
+The extrinsic calibration was performed offline after the missions were completed.
+Table~\ref{tab:image_overlap} shows the percentage overlap and angle between the stereo pair for each day of the survey.

-Since the extrinsic calibration was not performed using a calibration pattern, and the stereo pair is only offset by a known baseline and angle, it is advisable to optimise them using the provided extrinsics as initial estimates when employing the stereo pairs for any SLAM or localisation task.
+Since the extrinsic calibration was not performed using a calibration pattern, and the stereo pair is only offset by a known baseline and angle, it is advisable to optimise them using the provided extrinsics as initial estimates when employing the stereo pairs for SLAM or localisation tasks.